alexanderjarvis/Play-DubSub/README.md

 )
 ```

+Add to your conf/play.plugins file (and create if it does not exist), where 500 is the priority that you can adjust relative to other plugins.

+	500:uk.co.panaxiom.dubsub.DubSubPlugin

 ## Usage

 You will need to define an actor which responds to Subscribe, Unsubscribe and Publish in order to receive messages from DubSub: